Crassula helmsii (Kirk) Cockayne

 Swamp Stonecrop is a stem plant grown both submersed or emersed and as a terrestrial plant.
-In fact, it must be controlled and watched in pond settings so that it does not escape into the garden.
+In fact, it must be controlled and watched in pond settings, so it does not escape into the garden.

 As an aquarium plant, the stems will thrive and should be treated as any other stem plant, pinched off at the top when they grow higher than required, and the tops replanted to prevent them from breaking the surface.

-This is an extremely vigorous plant, forgiving of many climate conditions.
+This is a highly vigorous plant, forgiving of many climate conditions.
 It grows throughout most of the year with minimal winter dieback.